 Unearthing the Past: Archeological Discoveries of Prince Edward Island

 Unearthing the Past: Archeological Discoveries of Prince Edward Island is a multi-sensory exhibit that digs deep into over 300 years of Acadian and Mi'kmaq cultural history in PEI.
-The exhibition showcases artifacts uncovered at four Island dig sites, including Pointe-Aux-Vieux, Havre Saint-Piere, Nikani-ika'tagank, and Pitawikekand.
+The exhibition showcases artifacts uncovered at four Island dig sites, including Pointe-aux-Vieux, Havre-Saint-Pierre, Nikani-ika'taqank and Pitawikek.

-On display at the Acadian Museum of Prince Edward Island until February 28, 2022, the exhibition features artifacts like pieces of pottery, sewing needles, cooking tools, and remnants of shellfish and vegetation.
+Currently on display at the Acadian Museum of Prince Edward Island, the exhibition features artifacts like pieces of pottery, sewing needles, cooking tools, and remnants of shellfish and vegetation.

 Cabinet of Killer Curios